TillMacher/dbDNA/README.md

 #### Step 2: Species delineation
 * The sequences of all records of each family in the dataset are combined in a separate .fasta file.
 * A multiple sequence alignment for each family is calculated, using _mafft_.
-* A maximum likelihood tree for each family is calculated, using _IQ-Tree_ (fast option).
-* Species are delimited for each family, using _mPTP_.
+* Species are delimited for each family, using _VSEARCH_, based on a 99% similarity clustering.
 * The species delimitation results are used evaluate if a species record is mono- or paraphyletic.

 #### Step 3: Rating system